Royal and viceregal transport in Canada: Water

 Up until the middle of the 20th century, ships were frequently used for royal and vice-regal tours of Canada.
 Members of the Royal Family would voyage from the United Kingdom to the east coast of Canada at Halifax or Saint John, or transit the Saint Lawrence River to Quebec City; from one of these ports they would then embark on a train for overland journey.
 The ships used were either commercial or military; for their 1939 tour, King George VI and Queen Elizabeth travelled across the Atlantic on the Canadian Pacific ship RMS Empress of Australia for the westbound voyage, and on the RMS Empress of Britain eastbound.
 The royal yacht HMY Britannia was completed in 1954, and after the opening of the Saint Lawrence Seaway in 1959, could sail into the Great Lakes.
-This ship was decommissioned in 1997, however, and last sailed in Canadian waters in the summer of 1983, when it carried Prince Charles, Prince of Wales, and Diana, Princess of Wales.
+This ship was decommissioned in 1997, however, and last sailed in Canadian waters in the summer of 1983, when it carried Charles, Prince of Wales, and Diana, Princess of Wales.